koding/kdlearn/guides/ftp-with-filezilla/index.md

 ### Connection errors and how to fix them
 If you get the error below while trying to connect, please check your public and private keys.
-SSH key setup is very tempramental and even an extra space or line break can render the keys useless which in turn will cause connection problems.
+SSH key setup is very temperamental and even an extra space or line break can render the keys useless which in turn will cause connection problems.
 ```
 Status: Connecting to your_koding_username.koding.io...